 Daily Lifelong Learner Meeting

-Every day at sea, there is a seminar organized by the Lifelong Learning and Advancement Coordinator.
+Every day at sea, there is a seminar organized by the Lifelong Learning Voyage Coordinator.
 The seminars are designed to be of particular interest to the Lifelong Learner community.
 They may include presentations from faculty, staff, crew members, or even one of your Lifelong Learner peers.
 Topics may include a faculty member’s research project, a staff member’s view on higher education, or how the ship’s kitchen prepares meals for all voyagers.

 Join in our Neptune Day festivities when we cross the equator.
 Show your strength during the Sea Olympics.
 Participate in the talent show, holiday festivities, and dances!
 What are you good at?
 Lead an evening seminar to others related to your career or hobby.
 Volunteer your time to help the school-aged “ship kids” with schoolwork or arts and crafts activities.
 Opportunities are endless onboard the MV World Odyssey.